ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ### Kinds of Methodology Indicators

 Just as the frameworks concerning governance and management that exist in the market, there are also smaller frameworks and specialized frameworks to deal with indicators and measurement tools.

 Two of these indicators are **KPI** and **OKR**, and eventhough sometimes they may overlap each other in some aspects, they should be treated as different and specific tools.
 And there are still others indicators, like **BSC**, for example.

 #### KPI Indicator

-This is the acronym for **Key Performance Indicator** (KPI), and it is `used to evaluate performance over time for an organization, individual, program, project, action, etc.` [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/)
+This is the acronym for **Key Performance Indicator (KPI)**, and it is `"used to evaluate performance over time for an organization, individual, program, project, action, etc."` [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/)

-And in the article linked above, the author, Angel Oh, observes 3 specific indicators that can vary a little bit and that can also be some what confused with concepts measured by some other tools, like OKR, that was mentioned just above.
+And in the article linked above, the author, Angel Oh, observes 3 specific indicators that can vary a little bit and that can also be some what confused with concepts measured by some other tools, like the **OKR** framework, because **KPI** is a concrete mesurement used within frameworks, while **OKR** is a complete strategic framework by itself.

-So, for the **KPI**, Angel Oh points out these indicators:
+So, for the part of **KPI** measurements, Angel Oh points out these indicators:

 1. **Link to strategic objectives**
 2. **Direct where to focus resources**
 3. **Be measured against targets**